 You don't have time to choose a hospital if you have a health emergency.
-But if you’re facing surgery or treatment for a particular health condition, taking time to find a hospital that meets your needs is well worth the effort, according to the American Hospital Association.
+But if you’re facing surgery or treatment for a particular health condition, taking time to find a hospital that meets your needs is well worth the effort, says the American Hospital Association.

-The following information and strategies can help you understand and research hospitals in your community.
+The following information can help you understand and research hospitals in your community.

 Many communities have several kinds of hospitals: